 - Moonshine Still

-- Pour one gallon of water into the boiling pot, bring to boil.
+- Pour one gallon of water into the boiling pot, and bring to a boil.

 - Mix in 5 pounds of sugar until fully dissolved.